gilramir/argparse/README.md

 Destination objects, which are the Destinations for any parent ArgumentParsers.
 If there is only one ArgumentParser object (no sub-commands), then this slice will be empty.

-    func (self *MyProgramOptions) Run(parents []Destination) (cliOk bool, err error) {
+    func (self *MyProgramOptions) Run(parents []Destination) (error) {
-        cliOk = true
+        err := dosomething(self.Input, self.Output)
-        err = dosomething(self.Input, self.Output)
+        return err
     }

-The return values are a boolean and an error.
-The boolean indicates whether the CLI syntax is okay, and the error is for any error condition that happend while processing the action.
-If the CLI is not okay, then argparse will print a usage statement to the user.
+The return value is an error.
+The error is simply passed back as the return value of Argument.ParseArgs() or Argument.ParseArgv(), but if the error wraps argparse.ParseError, using github.com/pkg/error and its Wrap or Wrapf facility, then the ArgumentParer's usage statement is printed before the error is returned.

 # Argument